JasonGellis/lithic-editor/docs/api-reference/overview.md

 - Explore the [Python API](python-api.md) for detailed function documentation
 - Review the [CLI Reference](cli-reference.md) for command-line usage
-- See [Integration Examples](../user-guide/processing.md#integration-examples) for workflow ideas
+- See the [User Guide](../user-guide/processing.md) for processing workflows